 Our society is considered a decentralized autonomous system.
-In a centralized system, a central controller controls the entire system.
+In a centralized system, a central entity controls the entire system.
 In contrast, the individual components in a decentralized autonomous system behave independently, to some extent.
-For example, people within a given company individually make decisions, but behave in a coordinated way as a company.
-A city is not a living thing but changes like a living thing depending on the decision making of its components (people).
-We take a model-based approach and use multi-agent simulation techniques for better understanding such decentralized autonomous systems and for developing useful methods for our future society.
+For example, people within a given company make individual decisions but behave in a coordinated way as a collective.
+A city is not a living thing but changes like a living thing depending on the decision-making of its individual components (citizens).
+We follow a model-based approach and use multi-agent simulation techniques to better understand such decentralized autonomous systems and develop useful methods for our future society.

-Since the industrial revolution, fossil fuels have been of the main source of energy in our society.
+Since the industrial revolution, fossil fuels have been the main source of energy in our society.
 However, fossil fuels will disappear from our world in the future.
-It is important to make use of the renewable energies including solar, wind, and water power to overcome this crisis.
-We have to change our power grid into a decentralized power network to make effective use of such renewable energies.
-We proposed a decentralized autonomous smart grid, named i-Rene.
-We are studying this system from the viewpoint of intelligent system, economics, game theory, and control theory in order to develop and evaluate such a new power grid.
+To deal with the future situation, it is important to make use of renewable energies, including solar, wind, and water power, to overcome this crisis, i.e., fuel shortage.
+We have to change our power grid into a decentralized power network to effectively use such renewable energies.
+We proposed a decentralized autonomous smart grid named i-Rene.
+We are studying this system from the viewpoint of intelligent systems, economics, game theory, and control theory in order to develop and evaluate such a new power grid.

 * Note that we are no longer working on this research topic.